Money at 30: Robinhood Cash Management Account Review

 Let’s take a look at what Robinhood’s Cash Management account has to offer and how it stacks up against other options that are out there.

-Editor’s note: this article was last updated in March 2020 with the latest APY information, including the Fed’s 1% emergency rate cut.
+Editor’s note: this article was last updated in April 2020 with the latest APY information, including the Fed’s emergency rate cuts.

 The Features of Robinhood Cash Management and My Experience